stex0121/projects/README.md

 swaping chain :) (A swap chain is a collection of buffers that are used for displaying frames to the user.
 Each time an application presents a new frame for display, the first buffer in the swap chain takes the place of the displayed buffer.
 This process is called swapping or flipping.)

+and for all card lovers kings and queens i m makin ascii art,i have a card king with moustache.and on internet you cannot find anything about king with moustache it is old spille from my grandpa :)